eBay/ebayui-core/README.md

 Marko v3 requires [Marko Widgets v6](https://github.com/marko-js/marko-widgets)\
 Marko v4 requires [Marko Widgets v7](https://github.com/marko-js/marko-widgets/tree/v7)*

+*Note: eBayUI Core components utilize Marko flags and, therefore, require `<lasso-page/>` to be added to any page which will have core components. eBayUI Core presently relies on the `skin-ds6` flag to toggle designs to use the Design System 6 version of Skin.*

 ### Browser Policy

 All components are developed and tested cross-browser using [BrowserStack](https://www.browserstack.com/automate/public-build/TDJIdHBrVHFTRmdhQUVFZDNLMjlHa2NlbzVtV1JBQUQ4M2V6NWV2VklUMD0tLWp4TGg0WXM2MWRvczZRQXZDdnVPS1E9PQ==--d4c94a4abb28b6aa3bf5fd56068b01e77a0952a0), in accordance with our official [eBay Browser Policy](https://github.com/eBay/browserslist-config).